 Another story relates to a young girl named Suki.
-She was tricked into meeting a man she had fallen for, but her innocence led her to her death by the hands of several men.
+She was tricked into meeting a man she had fallen for, but her innocence led her to her death at the hands of several men.
 It is her ghostly figure that is seen in the Banquetting Hall where she took her last breath.
-A visitor to the caves caught a woman in white in film in one of the alcoves in this room, upon closer inspection it matches Suki’s description perfectly.
+A visitor to the caves caught a woman in white in film in one of the alcoves in this room.
+Upon closer inspection, it matches Suki’s description perfectly.

 Will you encounter Suki on your ghost hunt in this area?

-The caves were a scene of drunkenness and debauchery and this inner sanctum for the club was a way of life that meant absolutely everything to its members.
-The caves have remained almost completely as they were hundreds of years ago, with tunnels leading down 300 feet which stretches to the River Styx, then the Inner Temple beyond that.
+The caves were a scene of drunkenness and debauchery, and this inner sanctum for the club was a way of life that meant absolutely everything to its members.
+The caves have remained almost entirely as they were hundreds of years ago, with tunnels leading down 300 feet which stretches to the River Styx, then the Inner Temple beyond that.

 The Hellfire Caves are open at weekends only from 11 am – 5:30 pm.
 Tickets are £8.50 for Adults, Children, and Concessions are £7, with family tickets (2 adults and 2 children) £24.

 Address: Church Ln, West Wycombe, High Wycombe HP14 3AH